 Basic Szechuan Chili Seasoning !

-- Instead of soy sauce and peanut sauce as a regular marinade for indonesian satay, i fusioned the lamb skewer with the szechuan style seasoning.
-Lamb meat got a relatively strong gamey flavour, szechuan peppercorn in the marinade get rid the unpleasant aromas.
-Numbing sensation when you eat the szechuan peppercorn is something refreshing dish.
+Instead of soy sauce and peanut sauce as a regular marinade for indonesian satay, i fusioned the lamb skewer with the szechuan style seasoning.
+Lamb meat got a relatively strong gamey flavour, szechuan peppercorn in the marinade get rid the unpleasant aromas. insstead, the numbing sensation when you eat the szechuan peppercorn giving some refreshing burst of flavour within the dish.

 - Lamb Skewer with Indonesian Szechuan Peppercorn/ Andaliman :